Schedule of Classes

 A study of the scientific and quantitative foundations of the applied science of human nutrition.
 The goal is to understand how nutrition reflects an integration across scientific disciplines and how foods provide important nutrients that provide substance and energy for healthy living.
 Topics include scientific reasoning, healthy meal planning, and weight management.
 Students may receive credit for only one of the following courses: NUTR 100 or NUTR 200.

-Note: Asia Virtual Class; Meets via Zoom; 4 Week Class; combined with Atsugi; available for Asia-wide enrollment: meets Wednesdays and Fridays (meeting times JST/KST); VA students: this class is certified as distance learning
+Note: Asia Virtual 7-week class; available for Asia-wide enrollment: class will not meet 20 Jan and 17 Feb (meeting times JST/KST); VA students: this class is certified as distance learning

 PACE 111M Program and Career Exploration in Multidisciplinary Studies (3)